akilarandil/HTON/README.md

 # FAQ

-Q - Is this Server Side Rendering?
+**Q1** - Is this Server Side Rendering?

-A - Server Rendering works by converting HTML files in the server into usable information for the browser.
+**A**  - Server Rendering works by converting HTML files in the server into usable information for the browser.
 HTON is just a data structure that is created in the server side which is used to convert to an HTML code in the client side.
 Hence the rendering occurs at the client side.

+**Q2**  - Is HTON a replacement for JSON?

+**A**  - It was not created as a replacement for JSON.
+But rather to use HTON when necessary.
+Wherever a requirement changed frequently, HTON comes in handy.
+Because the only change you need to do is in the server side.
+Not in the client side.
+You may use both HTON and JSON in your application when necessary.

+**Q3**  - Can HTON be used for Mobile applications?

+**A**  - No. The context is utilized for browser-based applications.

+**Q4**  - Why not server side rendering?

+**A**  - The same reason why you would choose client side rendering.
+As mentioned before, HTON is not a way to do server side rendering.
+Therefore, this is not suitable for server side rendering.

+**Q5**  - They why not use JSON in client side rendering at all?

+**A**  - The aim of the project is to minimize the total development effort and to maintain the communication efficiency as JSON.
+With HTON, you don't have much of client side development as you would do when using JSON.
+Therefore, it reduces the total development effort.
+Additionally, due to the lesser size of HTON compared to HTML, XML and even JSON (As the data set grows, HTON tends to have lesser size than JSON), it has a considerable amount of impact on the network bandwidth.
+Therefore, it maintains the communication efficiency as it would do with JSON.

+**Q6**  - The server side code seems bulk and tedious.

+**A** - As this project is in development, more and more improvements on are yet to be implemented.
+The PHP library is just an implementational example on how to use HTON.
+Just like JSON has many libraries in most of the languages, anyone can use the formatting rules of HTON to create their own library and make it better.
+Therefore, more improvements to the current PHP library as well as for the JavaScript library (including performance optimization) are to be implemented.

 ## Important! - This is only if you want to run the Benchmark tool or the Prototype

 * Update the config.ini file.
 Make sure the proper data is added to the necessary property.